NVIDIA CUDA Devices (PTX and CUDA C backends)

 After these changes, a reboot might be required for the driver module to be loaded.

-Testing the CUDA Backend of TornadoVM
+Testing the PTX Backend of TornadoVM

 We have tested the PTX backend of TornadoVM on the following configurations: